 You have the option to submit a one-page statement, resume, or recommendation as part of your online application.
 If you’re missing required coursework, fall below admission criteria, or graduated from a nonaccredited high school, we recommend you complete this step.

 Apply to Ball State

-After completing the steps above, it’s finally time to complete the online application.
-An application and all required application materials must be received at least two weeks prior to the start of classes for a given term in order to be considered for admission to Ball State.
+After completing the steps above, it’s time to complete the online application.
+An application and all required application materials must be received at least two weeks before the start of classes for a given term to be considered for admission to Ball State.
 However, we recommend you do so by the priority deadline for your term.